hiroaki/maps.gpx/README.md

 Even if you do not `use`, these plug-ins used by default effect.

-#### GPXCasualViewer.plugin.SetTitleOnCreateMarker
+#### MapsGPX.plugin.SetTitleOnCreateMarker

 When a mouse pointer over a marker, it shows the value of `name` in an element (usually waypoint) as a tool tips.

-#### GPXCasualViewer.plugin.SetStrokeOptionOnCreatePolyline
+#### MapsGPX.plugin.SetStrokeOptionOnCreatePolyline

 It defines options of polyline in the route and the track.
 Concretely, it's about color, width and opacity.

-## GPXCasualViewer.plugin object specification
+## MapsGPX.plugin object specification

-When you make a plug-in, please conform to this specification and GPXCasualViewer.plugin.*PluginName* object specification.
+When you make a plug-in, please conform to this specification and MapsGPX.plugin.*PluginName* object specification.

 All plug-ins have to be placed in the same directory.

 Each plug-in makes its name the camel case which starts with a capital letter.
 And create plugin script as `loader.js` in sub direcroty is named *PluginName*.

-`GPXCasualViewer` will register *PluginName* as a property in this namespace.
+`MapsGPX` will register *PluginName* as a property in this namespace.

 The name of property which starts with lowercase has been reserved.

-## GPXCasualViewer.plugin.*PluginName* object specification
+## MapsGPX.plugin.*PluginName* object specification

 There are reserved properties inside the namespace for the plug-in registered as *PluginName*.
 When setting some value in these properties, the plug-in is sometimes affected by the outside.